Our Mission

 Our Artistic Director

-Michael is the Artistic Director of Consonance-Chicago Choral Artists, leading the ensemble into performances of contemporary works focused on pressing social issues of our day.
-Michael has also served as Cantor at Grace Lutheran Church and School in River Forest, Illinois, since 2008, serving as primary organist, directing choirs, and serving as director of Grace’s Bach Cantata Vespers series.
-A native of Harrisburg, Pennsylvania, Michael has served parishes in Pennsylvania and the Carolinas as a church musician and also served St. Andrew’s Lutheran Church in Columbia, South Carolina as an assistant pastor.
+Michael D. Costello is the Artistic Director of Consonance, leading the ensemble in classical masterworks and performances of contemporary works focused on social issues of our day.
+Costello has also served as Cantor at Grace Lutheran Church and School in River Forest, Illinois, since 2008, serving as primary organist, directing choirs, and serving as director of Grace’s Bach Cantata Vespers series.
+A native of Harrisburg, Pennsylvania, they have served parishes in Pennsylvania and the Carolinas as a church musician and also served St. Andrew’s Lutheran Church in Columbia, South Carolina as an assistant pastor.

-Michael graduated with a Bachelor of Arts degree from Lenoir-Rhyne University in Hickory, North Carolina, and studied Sacred Music with Paul D. Weber and Florence Jowers.
-In 1999 Michael won the Ruth and Paul Manz award and won the Region IV Young Organists Competition of the American Guild of Organists (AGO) in the same year, then performing during the AGO’s 2000 national convention in Seattle, Washington.
+Costello graduated with a Bachelor of Arts degree in Sacred Music from Lenoir-Rhyne University in Hickory, North Carolina, where they studied with Paul D. Weber and Florence Jowers.
+In 1999 Costello won the Ruth and Paul Manz award and won the Region IV Young Organists Competition of the American Guild of Organists (AGO) in the same year, then performing during the AGO’s 2000 national convention in Seattle, Washington.
 A portion of that program aired on National Public Radio’s Pipe Dreams.

-Michael graduated in 2006 from Lutheran Theological Southern Seminary in Columbia, South Carolina, with a Master of Divinity degree and was ordained at the South Carolina Synod Assembly of the Evangelical Lutheran Church in America (ELCA) in May 2006.
-After serving for two years in Columbia, South Carolina as a pastor and teaching on the adjunct faculty in worship and music at Southern Seminary, Michael was called to Grace Lutheran Church and School.
+Costello graduated in 2006 from Lutheran Theological Southern Seminary in Columbia, South Carolina, with a Master of Divinity degree and was ordained at the South Carolina Synod Assembly of the Evangelical Lutheran Church in America (ELCA) in May 2006.
+After serving for two years in Columbia, South Carolina as a pastor and teaching on the adjunct faculty in worship and music at Southern Seminary, they were called to Grace Lutheran Church and School.

-Michael is known best for creative hymn improvisations and sensitive service playing at the organ console.
-A composer of music for both choir and organ, many of Michael’s choral pieces and organ collections are published by MorningStar Music Publishers, several of which are included in a series called Sacred Music from Lenoir-Rhyne.
+Costello is known best for their creative hymn improvisations and sensitive service playing at the organ console.
+A composer of music for both choir and organ, many of Costello’s choral pieces and organ collections are published by MorningStar Music Publishers, several of which are included in a series called Sacred Music from Lenoir-Rhyne.
 Other pieces are published by Augsburg Fortress, Concordia Publishing House, Northwestern Publishing House, and GIA.

-In the summers of 2012, 2014, 2016, 2018, and 2024 Michael led the Bach Cantata Vespers Chorus of Grace tours to Germany, England, and Norway.
+In the summers of 2012, 2014, 2016, 2018, and 2024 Costello led the Bach Cantata Vespers Chorus of Grace tours to Germany, England, and Norway.
 The highlight of each tour was singing for a Sunday service at the Leipzig Thomaskirche, the church Johann Sebastian Bach served from 1723 until his death in 1750.
-In 2024 the Bach Cantata Vespers Chorus sang three cantatas under Michael’s direction in their debut performance at Bachfest Leipzig with the Leipzig Baroque Orchestra.
+In 2024 the Bach Cantata Vespers Chorus sang three cantatas under Costello’s direction in their debut performance at Bachfest Leipzig with the Leipzig Baroque Orchestra.
 They plan to appear again at the festival in 2027.
-Michael has prepared and directed the Bach Cantata Vespers Chorus and Orchestra in their first performances of Bach’s St. Matthew Passion, St. John Passion, the Mass in B Minor, and Christmas Oratorio, and has directed cantatas in over 150 services at Grace
+Costello has prepared and directed the Bach Cantata Vespers Chorus and Orchestra in their first performances of Bach’s St. Matthew Passion, St. John Passion, the Mass in B Minor, and Christmas Oratorio, and has directed about 100 of Bach’s sacred cantatas in over 150 services at Grace.

 Our Singers